Toma400/The_Isle_of_Ansur/docs/faq.md

 any issues for backcompatibility, I will also try my best to review it and introduce, if it would follow general game way of thinking.

+## 2. How much will you add before you see IoA as "finished"?
+Well, my main goal is to reintroduce whole Between Shadows and Lights content, this time though including all mechanics being available, despite BSaL content not giving need to utilise them all.
+Also, I want to make IoA having broad modding possibilities, so I can leave IoA "as is" and be sure that people can infinitely enhance it, adding new worlds and stories.

+There's a change that I will add new modules adding new lands though, so there's a chance that it will have way more features included and much more lore revealed with its core gameplay.

 ***

 # Technical Questions